"LinXis soon to move into the Amsterdam UMC Imaging Center"Read more

 As a professor at the VUmc Department of Radiology & Nuclear Medicine, Tracer Center Amsterdam, and project leader of the VU University Medical Imaging Center, Amsterdam, he has become an international expert in preclinical and clinical molecular imaging, in the development of monoclonal antibodies (mAbs) and antibody conjugates like ADCs, and in the in the image-guided (pre)clinical evaluation of new targeted drugs.
 His department serves many leading biotech, pharma and imaging companies, as well as innovative start-ups, and has brought > 25 antibody conjugates, prepared in own licensed GMP facilities, in first-in-human studies.
-He is (co)author of > 180 peer-reviewed papers, h-index 44, and is inventor at several patents.
+He is (co)author of close to 200 peer-reviewed papers, holds an h-index of 54, and is inventor at several patents.

 Professor Yvette van Kooyk chairs the division Dendritic Cell Biology at the VU University Medical Center in Amsterdam.
 She obtained her PhD cum laude in 1993 at the Medical Faculty of the University of Amsterdam, on her work performed at the Netherlands Cancer Institute, revealing pioneering molecular mechanisms that regulate immune cell adhesion through integrin activation.